add link

-In this article I will cover the following:
+In this article about natural cures for depression I will cover the following topics:

 Food:

-Omega-3 oils - (see also below under supplements) - tuna, fish, purslane, salmon, nut oils.
+Omega-3 oils – There are numerous studies that indicate eating fish, especially oily fish that contains Omega 3 is not only good for your heart, but helps protect you from depression too, (see also below under supplements) – tuna, fish, purslane, salmon, nut oils.

 If you lack omega-3 fats in your diet you may suffer from tiredness (fatigue), poor memory, dry skin, heart problems, mood swings, depression, and poor circulation.
 Various studies have found a link between Omega-3 oils and bipolar disorder and depression.